 For readers of a certain age, this film about the rise and fall of Oasis will feel like nothing short of a nostalgia onslaught.
-25 years or so on from the release of Definitely Maybe, it’s hard to think of another band that dominated mainstream British culture like the frères Gallagher – even if that dominance lasted just a few short years.
-Soon enough, egos and excess put an end to the band’s “classic” line-up, the tunes dried up and Noel and Liam decided to expend their energy sniping at each other in the media rather than attempt any sort of return to form.
+30 years on from the release of Definitely Maybe, it’s hard to think of another band that dominated mainstream British culture like the frères Gallagher.
+Even if that dominance lasted just a few short years.
+Soon enough, egos and excess put an end to the band’s “classic” line-up.
+So Noel and Liam decided to expend their energy sniping at each other in the media rather than attempt any sort of return to form.

 Even if you’ve never been a fan of their music, there’s so much to enjoy here.
-The brothers are on typically candid form in the present-day interviews, which play over reels and reels of fantastic archive footage.
+The brothers are on typically candid form in the present-day interviews.
+Thses play over reels and reels of fantastic archive footage.

 The Last Dance (S1)

-Arguably the greatest sporting icon of all time, Michael Jordan led the Chicago Bulls to a string of NBA championship victories in the 1990s.
+Arguably this is about the greatest sporting icon of all time.
+Michael Jordan led the Chicago Bulls to a string of NBA championship victories in the 1990s.
 By 1998, however, it seemed like the team’s era of dominance was in the balance.
 Amidst backroom acrimony, personality clashes, disgruntled teammates and a head coach on borrowed time, Jordan looked set to take off his jersey and give up the game for good.

-This masterful 10-part documentary tells the story not just of that fateful season but of Jordan’s rise from green rookie to globe-spanning superstar, and of how the Bulls built their hegemony after years of underachievement.
-The Last Dance will appeal not only to basketball and sport fans, but to anybody who appreciates a story well told and a glimpse into the strangely singular mind of highly driven individuals such as Jordan.
-Those looking for a nostalgic trip back to the 90s won’t be disappointed either, with a superb soundtrack of classic tunes accompanying grainy archive footage.
+This masterful 10-part documentary tells the story not just of that fateful season but of Jordan’s rise from green rookie to globe-spanning superstar.
+And of how the Bulls built their hegemony after years of underachievement.
+The Last Dance will appeal not only to basketball and sport fans, but to anybody who appreciates a story well told.
+It’s a glimpse into the strangely singular mind of highly driven individuals such as Jordan.
+Those looking for a nostalgic trip back to the 90s won’t be disappointed either.
+There’s a superb soundtrack of classic tunes accompanying grainy archive footage.

 Sunderland ’Til I Die (S1-2)

-If the fly-on-the-wall documentary series seems to have fallen out of fashion of late, this all-access account of Sunderland Athletic FC’s disastrous 2017/2018 season – in which the one-time Premiership stalwart languishes perilously in the third tier of English football, its star players having been replaced by untried kids and past-their-prime journeymen – will do wonders to revive the format.
+If the fly-on-the-wall documentary series seems to have fallen out of fashion of late, this is an all-access account of Sunderland Athletic FC’s disastrous 2017/2018 season that did wonders to revive the format.
+In which the one-time Premiership stalwart languishes perilously in the third tier of English football.
+Its star players having been replaced by untried kids and past-their-prime journeymen

-A second season has also landed on Netflix as of April 2020 – fantastic news if you’re keen on binging on more misery, failure and the bizarre day to day goings-on at a club in crisis.
+A second season has also landed on Netflix.
+Fantastic news if you’re keen on binging on more misery, failure and the bizarre day to day goings-on at a club in crisis.

-Quite likely Netflix’s surprise documentary hit of 2020, Tiger King is a wild ride into the world of America’s roadside zoos, big cat sanctuaries and what might charitably be called the “strong personalities” seemingly drawn to them.
+Quite likely Netflix’s all-time surprise documentary hit, Tiger King is a wild ride into the world of America’s roadside zoos, big cat sanctuaries and what might charitably be called the “strong personalities” seemingly drawn to them.

-Told mainly through interviews and archive footage, it focusses on Oklahoma zoo owner Joe Exotic, a gay polygamist country singer with dozens of big cats, an abortive presidential campaign, an internet TV show and a string of felony convictions to his name.
+Told mainly through interviews and archive footage, it focuses on Oklahoma zoo owner Joe Exotic.
+He’s a gay polygamist country singer with dozens of big cats, an abortive presidential campaign, an internet TV show and a string of felony convictions to his name.
 How did Joe end up in prison?
 Does he deserve to be there or was he set up by his rivals?
 Does he really love animals or are they merely a means to an end for him?
-These are just some of the questions explored by this series, which often strays into grubby sensationalism – but given the subject matter and the people involved, it’d be difficult not to.
+These are just some of the questions explored by this series.
+It often strays into grubby sensationalism.
+But given the subject matter and the people involved, it’d be difficult not to.